Are you looking to get more followers on Instagram, but don’t know where to start?

 9. Cross-Post Your Instagram Content to Facebook & Twitter

-Users who didn’t know you’re on Instagram and following you on other platforms will then discover that you’re on Instagram, too, since the post will note it was shared from Instagram.
+Users who didn’t know you’re on Instagram and following you on other platforms will also discover that you’re on Instagram since the post will note it was shared from Instagram.

 You can adjust your settings for every post to cross-post automatically, or you can do it manually for select posts.